The Therapy Partnership

 Kohen DP

-ABSTRACT: Twenty-eight 7-12-year-old children entered a controlled study of the effects of self-hypnosis on asthma.
+Twenty-eight 7-12-year-old children entered a controlled study of the effects of self-hypnosis on asthma.
 Asthma belief and behavioural inventories were collected before, and at one and two years after intervention.
 Asthma diaries were kept daily and mailed monthly.
 Subjects were randomly assigned to (a) experimental (self- hypnosis), (b) waking suggestion (no hypnosis), (c) attention placebo (no hypnosis or asthma discussion), or (d) traditional control groups.
 Twenty-four completed one-month follow-up, 16 completed six months, and 13 completed two years.
 Results included: (a) fewer emergency room visits in the experimental group (p<0.05); (b)less school missed in the experimental group compared to the traditional control group (p<0.001) and to the waking suggestion group (p<0.005); (c) no differences in psychological evaluations between groups; and (d) surprising findings regarding hypnotic and hypnotic-like experiences among subjects.

 1998